xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

    * Appium: 1.12.1 onwards
    * iOS: 9.x onwards

-     > **Note**
-     >
-     > Some emulators have already supported Appium through their installations.
-Thus, if you want to run an application on an emulator, check your emulators' settings before proceeding with the Appium installation.

-### Installation
+### Installations

 1. Install Xcode version 10.2 or newer.
 You can download Xcode from the App Store or the Apple Developer website [here](https://developer.apple.com/xcode/).
 2. Install Command-line tool for Xcode.
 You can download the compatible command-line tool for Xcode version from the Apple Developer website here: [Downloads](https://developer.apple.com/download/all/).

 3. Install Appium version 1.12.1 or newer.
 You can install Appium via NPM or by downloading Appium Desktop.
 Follow the instruction in the Appium document here: [Getting started](http://appium.io/docs/en/about-appium/getting-started/#installing-appium).

+   > Note:
+   > * In case you are installing Applium via NPM.
+Make sure you install Node.js into a location where you have full permission to **Read** and **Write**.
+   > * Some emulators/simulators have already supported Appium through their installations.
+Thus, if you want to run an application on an emulator, check your emulators' settings before proceeding with the Appium installation.

+4. Install WebDriverAgent

+The WebDriverAgent is a WebDriver server used to control iOS devices remotely.
+To install WebDriverAgent, you can refer to this document: [Install WebDriverAgent for iOS devices](https://docs.katalon.com/katalon-studio/docs/installing-webdriveragent-for-ios-devices.html#setting-up-the-ios-device).

-      > **Note**
+   > Note:
    >
-      > In case you are installing Applium via NPM.
-Make sure you install Node.js into a location where you have full permission to **Read** and **Write**
+   > If you execute mobile testing on simulators only, skip step 5 and 6.

-4. Install Homebrew.
+5. Install Homebrew.
 To install Homebrew, follow the instruction in the Homebrew website: [Homebrew](https://brew.sh/).

-5. After installing Homebrew, open the **Terminal** to install:
+6. After installing Homebrew, open the **Terminal** to install below extra dependencies. :

-   - Carthage version 0.33 or newer.
-Carthage is a dependency manager for iOS development.
-To install carthage, copy and paste the command line arguement below:

-      `brew install carthage`

    - ios-deploy version 1.9.4 or newer.
 The ios-deploy tools allow you to launch iOS apps on an iOS Device from the command-line.
 To install ios-deploy, copy and paste the command-line below:

       `brew install ios-deploy`